 #22: Faux Hawk with Classic Taper and Hard Part Line

-This is a very popular faux hawk with a classic taper hard part line by barber Anthony Jaime of Victorville, CA.
+This is a popular faux hawk with a classic taper hard part line by barber Anthony Jaime of Victorville, CA.

 #23: High Taper Fade with Long Straight Line Part